Here are the top reasons our subscribers choose us.

 There are some facts about preparing for your test.
 First, standardized testing is just that, standardized testing.
 Second, your life, needs, learning objectives, and time constraints are going to define how you choose to study.
 And third, the amount of effort you choose to invest in preparing for your test will probably directly affect your score.
 For our part, we have to provide the tools necessary to help ALL of you prepare for your tests, whether you want to spend hours studying the background material behind each study question, or whether you have to get your test taken in 2 day's time and are forced to study fast.
 We have given you four key tools to ensure your success on your test, no matter which scenario you fall into.

 Here are the four major tools we've given you to study with, no matter to what depth you wish to explore the material.
 1) We have given you accurate questions to study so that you're never wasting your study time and effort.
 2) We have given you explanations to the study questions that are centered around the source documents/FARs/handbooks that the questions were taken from.
 We think this is essential to learning pilot/aviation professional material.
 It's not enough to know the answer to a question, you should know where answers come from too.
 So if a question asks how to overtake another aircraft, you have to know the correct way to overtake another aircraft, but you should also know that it comes from 14 CFR part 91.
 So our explanations to questions give you the text of regulations like part 91 so you can read it (or re-read it) during your studying, instead of just memorizing the answer and accepting that it's correct.
 3) If you don't understand a question, and then you read the explanation and still don't understand, we have included with your study subscription on-duty FAA certificated instructors to take your call and answer your question.
 So with just these 3 tools alone, you don't ever have to stop at just rote learning.
 But no matter what you are studying, you need to approach your studying in an orderly, organized, well thought-out manner to be most effective, and that is our fourth key tool.
-4) We have given you a time tested, formal, organized Study Strategy that combines with our study software features to ensure your study time is effective, no matter how fast you are trying to get ready.
+4) We have given you a time tested, formal, organized Study Strategy that combines with our course materials and study software features to ensure your study time is effective, no matter how fast you are trying to get ready.

 So again, we don't advocate just rote learning in preparation for your FAA test, and we never would.
 However, it doesn't matter what we advocate, some people will choose to approach it that way, and that's their choice... we will support ALL of you with the necessary tools either way.
 Someday, instead of textual questions with 3 answer choices, FAA tests may involve watching short videos that freeze before the key moment, and then force the flight crewmember to discern what the issue is, and decide on the right course of action.
-Perhaps responses will be open form, and graded by hand and more subjectively, like oral evaluations are.
+Perhaps responses will be open form, and graded by hand and more subjectively, like oral evaluations are today.
 But for now, these tests are constructed the way they are.
 We encourage you to explore the subjects covered by the questions until you thoroughly understand the material itself, and we encourage you to explore the sources from which the questions were taken.
 We hope you gain a solid grasp of the material, and that in turn you'll always be able to contribute to the safety of flight operations.
 Have fun studying, and call us if we can help you.